This page may contain affiliate links. Learn More.

 You can fill out a daycare receipt for the end of the year totals for each family like this one and give it to each family for their taxes as well.
 Are we required to?
 No. But it’s helpful and good business practice.
 It makes you look professional as well.
 Once you get the family totals done, add them up with your other income, and print out all your tax forms.

 Most providers will need a 1040, Schedule 1, 2 and 3, Schedule C, Schedule SE, 8829 and 4562.
 Some will need EIC and others as well.
 Start with the schedule C, everyone will need that one and you need it to fill out all the others.
 And get Tom’s workbook ordered!
+And you’re going to need an EIN number for your home daycare business taxes.

 Here is a printable PDF you can use to check your lists and make sure you are getting all of these deductions.
 Of course, it’s not an all-inclusive list but will help you think of other deductions you may have.